wiggleport/wiggle-docs/model.rst

 Strings
 -------

 Strings of Unicode_ characters can take on a variety of roles in Wiggleport's hardware models.
-Depending on context, a string may be parsed as an :ref:`expression <expressions>`, or it may represent freeform metadata like a device's name or its version.
+On its own, a string has no implied format.
+It can represent freeform metadata like a device's name or its version. :ref:`expressions` use specially formatted strings to represent rules for values that can change.

 In JSON_, all strings must be surrounded with double-quotes.
 Much of YAML_'s readability comes from relaxing this requirement.
 Quotes can often be entirely omitted in YAML_, as the parser assumes any unintelligible data must be a string value.